 A new time-domain electromagnetic (TDEM) configuration for fixed loop surveys that improves investigation depth is presented.
 Most TDEM surveys use a rectangular transmitting loop.
 The loop can be positioned to optimize EM coupling with the conductive target.
-To detect deeply buried and steeply dipping conductors, the loop has to be placed far from the target to maximize EM coupling, resulting in a relatively weak intensity of the primary field.
-The new TDEM configuration (InfiniTEM®) consists of two lobes connected in series with a variable offset.
-The width and spacing of the lobes, or half-loops, can be varied depending on the depth of the target conductor.
+To detect deeply buried and steeply dipping conductors, the loop has to be placed far from the target to maximize EM coupling, resulting in a weak intensity of the primary field.
+The new TDEM configuration (InfiniTEM[®]) consists of two lobes connected in series with a variable offset.
+The width and spacing of the lobes or half-loops vary depending on the depth of the target conductor.
 The measurements are taken inside the transmitting array along survey lines.
-The InfiniTEM® loop generates a strong horizontal primary field under the region between the two lobes.
-In this region the magnetic field is oriented parallel to the overburden cover which minimizes EM coupling with the overburden and is perpendicular to steeply dipping conductive bodies which maximizes the induction of eddy currents within the target.
+The InfiniTEM[®] loop generates a strong horizontal primary field particularly under the offset between the two lobes.
+Under this area, the field is oriented parallel to the overburden cover to minimize EM coupling with the overburden and perpendicular to steeply dipping conductive bodies to maximize the induction of eddy currents.
 This configuration is the result of a research project (initiated by Abitibi Geophysics Inc. and SOQUEM INC.) involving extensive field-testing of loop configurations and geometry.
-Over 3,000 line-km of commercial InfiniTEM® surveys have been carried out to date and have led to new discoveries in areas where conventional rectangular loop TDEM surveys did not detect any conductors.
-The example presented here is the discovery of a new polymetallic sulphide lens (lens 43) on the Coulon property.
-It shows the case where a moderately buried conductor was identified following an InfiniTEM® survey and where a previous heliborne TDEM survey had detected nothing.
+Over 3,500 line-km of commercial InfiniTEM[®] surveys have been carried out to date and have led to new discoveries in areas where conventional rectangular loop TDEM surveys yielded negative results.
+One example is the Coulon Property where a new massive polymetallic sulphide lens (Lens 43) was detected during an InfiniTEM[®] survey.